Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Further directions

 We can consider oriented or non-oriented links.
 In the sequel, all knots and links are thought to be oriented unless specified otherwise.

-Moreover, the component $K_{2}$ being a knot lives not just in $\R^{3}$ though in the complement to $K_{1}$ hence, for $K_{2}$ we have more tools for constructing invariants.
-In particular, one can use the parity coming from the $\Z_{2}$-homology group $H_{1}(\R^{3}\backslash K_{1},\Z_{2})$.
+Moreover, the component $L_{2}$ being a knot lives not just in $\R^{3}$ though in the complement to $L_{1}$ hence, for $L_{2}$ we have more tools for constructing invariants.
+In particular, one can use the parity coming from the $\Z_{2}$-homology group $H_{1}(\R^{3}\backslash L_{1},\Z_{2})$.
 The general concept of parity was established in \cite{Parity2010}.

 In \cite{Parity2010} the author introduced the notion of {\em parity} into knot theory and low-dimensional topology.
 Roughly speaking, when one can distinguish between {\em odd} and {\em even} types of crossings which satisfy some natural axioms when moves are applied to knot diagrams, then one can construct very powerful invariants and enhance some known ones.
+In many cases parity originates from $\Z_{2}$-homology \cite{IMN}.